pipethedev/typescript-starter/README.md

 1. Initialize Prisma - `npx prisma init`

-2. Connect to your db by providing the appropriate credentials, check .env.dev for a similar example
+2. Connect to your db by providing the appropriate credentials, check .env.example for a similar example

 3. Migrate the Database - `prisma migrate dev --name init`